20 Injured After Spraying Incident in Tokyo Luxury Mall - PRESS AI WORLD

 Credited from: SCMP

-• Approximately 20 people were injured in a Tokyo shopping mall incident.
+• Approximately 20 people were injured due to a substance sprayed in a Tokyo mall.

 SHARE THIS ARTICLE: